DeWalt DXPW4035 - 4000 PSI 3.5 GPM Gas Pressure Washer With Honda Engine

 The following charts are provided to give you an idea of how the key specs of the DeWalt DXPW4035 compare to similarly priced pressure washers.

-- Delivering a maximum pressure of 4000 PSI, the DeWalt DXPW4035 is one of the gas-powered products renowned for above-average water pressure output, in the $900 to $1000 price range.
+- Equipped to deliver up to 4000 PSI, the DeWalt DXPW4035 is recognized as one of the gas-powered models delivering higher-than-average water pressure, priced between $825 and $1075.
 Prioritizing the highest water stream power?
-Check out the Powerhorse 115179—a top contender in this price range, delivering up to 4400 PSI.
+Check out the Westinghouse WPX4400—a top contender in this price range, delivering up to 4400 PSI.

 Price comparison